GreyNV/Aries-restoration/README.md

 - `prototype/` – HTML/CSS prototype with three pages: Landing, About, and Contact.

 ## Usage
-Open `prototype/index.html` in a browser to view the prototype.
+Open `index.html` in a browser.
+It redirects to the prototype's landing page.